AICyberTeam/AIR-PolSAR-Seg/README.md

 ## Download
-This dataset can be download from：
+This data set can be download from：

 BaiduNetdisk:https://pan.baidu.com/s/1PWsEwtdNKCdghthBnhb8XQ   password：ni88